luk3yx/minetest-flow/elements.md

     w = 1,
     h = 2,
     name = "my_model", -- Optional

+    -- The mesh model to use.
     mesh = "Hello world!",

-    textures = {"texture.png", ...},
+    -- The mesh textures to use according to the mesh materials. textures = {"texture.png", ...},
     rotation_x = 3, -- Optional
     rotation_y = 4, -- Optional

-    continuous = false, -- Optional
+    -- Whether the rotation is continuous.
+Default `false`. continuous = false, -- Optional

-    mouse_control = false, -- Optional
+    -- Whether the model can be controlled with the mouse.
+Default `true`. mouse_control = false, -- Optional
     frame_loop_begin = 5, -- Optional
     frame_loop_end = 6, -- Optional

-    animation_speed = 7, -- Optional
+    -- Sets the animation speed.
+Default 0 FPS. animation_speed = 7, -- Optional
 }
 ```